aaronparker/aaronparker.github.io/_posts/2010-02-24-sequencing-office-2010-beta-in-app-v-4-6.md

 <a href="http://support.microsoft.com/kb/980861" mce_href="http://support.microsoft.com/kb/980861">Prescriptive guidance for sequencing the Beta version of the 2010 Office system in Microsoft App-V</a>

-It&#8217;s interesting to note that the article states that this is not the only way to sequence Office 2010.
+It's interesting to note that the article states that this is not the only way to sequence Office 2010.
 Does the Office team have something else up their sleeve?

 > No formal product support is available from Microsoft for this beta product.
 For information about how to obtain support for a beta release, see the documentation that is included with the beta product files, or check the Web location where you downloaded the release.
 >